-- 2. Click Create report tarball. - 3.
-In the next window, select one of the supportconfig options from the radio button list.
+2. Click Create report tarball.

+- 3. In the next window, select one of the Supportconfig options from the radio button list.
 Use Custom (Expert) Settings is preselected by default.
 If you want to test the report function first, use Only gather a minimum amount of info.
 For some background information on the other options, refer to the supportconfig man page.
 Proceed with Next. - 4.
 Enter your contact information.
 It will be written to a file called basic-environment.txt and included in the archive to be created. - 5.
 If you want to submit the archive to Global Technical Support at the end of the information collection process, Upload Information is required.
+YaST automatically proposes an upload server.
+If you want to modify it, refer to Section 43.2.2, "Upload Targets" for details of which upload servers are available.

-YaST automatically proposes an upload server. - If you want to submit the archive later on, you can leave the Upload Information empty for now. - 6.
-Proceed with Next. - 7.
+If you want to submit the archive later on, you can leave the Upload Information empty for now.

+- 6. Proceed with Next. - 7.
 The information gathering begins.